April Kepner: Storylines

-In season 12, April and Jackson go through divorce proceedings started by Jackson.
+In Season 12, April and Jackson go through divorce proceedings that Jackson started.
 The morning before they sign the divorce papers, April discovers that she is expecting a second baby.
-She does not inform Jackson, and he is told by Arizona Robbins, which leads to additional tension.
+She does not inform Jackson, and he is told by Arizona Robbins (Jessica Capshaw), which leads to additional tension.
 After Catherine Avery convinces Jackson to fight for full custody of his unborn child, April takes out a restraining order against him.
-The Averys' lawyer asks for all documentation of their marriage and Jackson realizes that they should fix the situation for their child.
+The Averys' lawyer asks for all documentation of their marriage and Jackson realizes they should fix the situation for their child.
 He and April decide to raise their child together as friends.
 Complications arise when April needs a C-section and Warren has to do it, without anesthesia or other medications.

 In seasons 13 and 14, April faces a crisis of faith as she believes that good people get punished and bad people get good things.
 She does this after treating 3 seemingly simple patients who are good people and die, including Matthew's pregnant wife, after delivery.
 Robbins then tells April it's her fault.
 As a result, she goes into a dark place and uses partying and sex to mask her deep-rooted pain.
 She earns the nickname "The Party" by the new interns.
 She refuses to let Jackson help her through this time.
 However, in mid-season 14, she encounters a terminal patient who helps April reaffirm her faith.
-April starts seeing Matthew again and their relationship is made public when the two are involved in a car accident, where April almost dies of hypothermia, after April finally wakes up from her coma after Jackson prays for her, her friends are relieved.
+April starts seeing Matthew again and their relationship is made public when the two are involved in a car accident, where April almost dies of hypothermia; when April finally wakes up from her coma after Jackson prays for her, her friends are relieved.
 In the season finale, April and Matthew get married.
-She resigns from the hospital to provide much-needed medical care for the homeless communities in Seattle, something she and Matthew had been doing together on a voluntary basis.
+She resigns from the hospital to provide much-needed medical care for the homeless communities in Seattle, something she and Matthew had been doing together voluntarily.

-In season 17, it is revealed that April has separated from Matthew.
+In Season 17, it is revealed that April has separated from Matthew.
 When Jackson decides to resign from the hospital and take over the Catherine Fox Foundation, April decides to go with him and Harriet, and the three of them depart Seattle for Boston.
 In the following season, she and Jackson visit Seattle and it is revealed that the two of them have reconciled.